Key Takeaways

 Kitchen Size and Layout Changes

-Layout changes drive costs up quickly.
-Keeping your current layout saves money because you won't need major plumbing or electrical work.
-Opening walls, adding islands, or moving sinks and appliances can add $10,000 to $30,000 or more.
+Layout changes add cost on top of size.
+Keeping your current layout saves money because you avoid major plumbing and electrical work.
+Opening walls, adding islands, or relocating sinks and appliances adds $10,000 to $30,000 or more, regardless of kitchen size.

 If you're planning a kitchen remodeling project in Northern Virginia, understanding these cost factors helps you set realistic expectations from the start.